American Eagles 1 Ounce

 The value of a Gold Eagle is that they are a competitively priced, highly popular and an internationally liquid, portable store of value and vital form of financial insurance.
 They are one of the best ways for gold buyers and investors to own physical gold.
 They act as a hedge and protect American gold buyers from domestic and international financial and monetary risks.

-How much gold is in a Gold Eagle Coin?
+How much gold is in an American Gold Eagle Coin?

 Gold Eagles are 22 karat gold coin, with a fineness of 0.9167 (91.67%) or 22/ 24 pure gold.
 The is alloyed with copper (5.33%) and silver (3%) to produce a wear-resistant coin.